PCMan/gtk3-nocsd/README.md

 #How it works:

 `$LD_PRELOAD` is used to override several Gdk and glib/gobject APIs to intercept related calls Gtk+ 3 uses to setup CSDs.
-While Gtk+ 3 is trying to initialize CSDs, it is led to believe that there is no compositor available, so CSDs are not added.
-For later Gtk+ 3 versions, the `gtk_window_set_titlebar` method is re-implemented, as they do not allow for the disabling of CSDs via the compositor trick.
-Since X compositing is never really disabled (nor are other parts of Gtk+ 3 led to believe so), this does not have adverse consequences.
-This appears to be the simplest way to disable CSDs without obvious side effects.
+For older versions of Gtk+ 3, while it is trying to initialize CSDs, it is led to believe that there is no compositor available, so CSDs are not added.
+For later Gtk+ 3 versions (3.16.1+), the `gtk_window_set_titlebar` method is reimplemented, as tricking Gtk+ 3 into thinking the compositor is disabled has side effects and is not sufficent anymore.

+Additionally, as gtk_window_set_titlebar is also called from Gtk+ internally (and LD_PRELOAD cannot override function calls within a library), several other places in Gtk+3 (e.g. buildable interfaces for GtkWindow and GtkDialog) are also overridden to ensure that CSDs are disabled.